-PAS 1 (Amendment) : Presentation of Financial Statements
+PAS 1 (Amendment) :

-PFRS 7 : Financial Instruments: Disclosures
+PFRS 7

-Philippine Interpretation
+Financial Instruments: Disclosures

-International Financial [
+Philippine Interpretation International Financial

-Reporting Interpretation ons
+Reporting Interpretations Committee (IFRIC) 10

-Committee (IFRIC) 10) : Interim Financial Reporting and
+Interim Financial Reporting and

 Impairment

 Discussed below are the impact on the consolidated financial statements of these new accounting standards.

 - (i) PAS 1 (Amendment), Presentation of Financial Statements.
 PAS 1 introduces new disclosures on the Group's capital management objectives, policies and procedures in each annual financial report.
 The amendments to PAS 1 were introduced to complement the adoption of PFRS 7.
 The new disclosures that became necessary due to this change in PAS 1 can be found on Note 24. - (ii) PFRS 7, Financial Instruments: Disclosures.
 PFRS 7 introduces new disclosures to improve the information about financial instruments.
 It requires the disclosure of qualitative and quantitative information about exposure to risks arising from financial instruments, particularly: - a sensitivity analysis, to explain the Group's market risk exposure with regard to its financial instruments; and, - a maturity analysis that shows the remaining contractual maturities of financial liabilities.